 Timing is a very important step when learning how to make cookies.
 This will naturally develop as you get more experience while you bake cookies.
 Baking time will also determine your cookie texture.

 - Slightly under-baking will give you soft cookies with chewy middles.

 - Leaving them in the oven a bit longer will make a dryer cookie that is perfect for dunking in a tall glass of cold milk or hot tea.

 Pro-Kitchen Tip: I rarely time my cookies to an exact bake time but instead set a timer 2 minutes before the required bake time in the recipe.
-Different ovens, days, ingredients of the same recipe can all produce a little different cookie.
+Different ovens using ingredients from the same recipe can produce a little different cookie.

 Oven Thermometer - You may need one of these to monitor your oven temperature.
 Most ovens are 10 or 15 degrees out of whack.
 Mine happens to be 50 degrees off, which is crazy.

-Being a professionally trained chef, I’ve learned how to deal, The right temperature for baking will help you to make perfect cookies.
-Not too dark, not raw in the middle but just right!
-(The kind of cookie that Goldie Lox would go for.)
+Being a professionally trained chef, I’ve learned how to deal with this.
+The right temperature for baking will help you to make perfect cookies.
+Not too dark, not raw in the middle, but just right!
+(The kind that Goldie Lox would go for.)

 Measuring Cups - When it comes to measuring ingredients for making cookies, there are two types of measuring cups.